hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 ## Changing Resources

-Adding new resources is one thing.
-Terraform also supports changing resources.
+Adding new resources is a common task, but changing resource configuration is another important task that Terraform supports.

 Add a "tags" argument to your "vm_instance" so that it looks like this:

 ```hcl